 Ingredients

-- ¾ cup sugar (see Notes below if you like very sweet lemonade)
+- ¾ cup sugar, see Notes below if you like very sweet lemonade

-- ¾ cup water, for the sugar syrup
+- ¾ cup water

 - 1 cup fresh berries

-- 2-3 cups cold water (for the lemonade)
+- 2 to 3 cups cold water

 - Ice cubes